imSarthakGautam/TailwindCSS_Learn/README.md

 - Flexbox and grid classes
 - Spacing classes

-- Using predefined utility classes might lead you to believe there are limited choices only, However it's not the case.
+Using predefined utility classes might lead you to believe there are limited choices only, However it's not the case.
 In fact Tailwind is quite flexible in that context.
 Just in Time (JIT) compiler allows you to create new CSS class on the go.
-- For Example: a font size of 13px is not a predefined Utility Class but using syntaxes and JIT we can
+- For Example:
+ A font size of 13px is not a predefined Utility Class but using syntaxes and JIT we can
 - font-[13px], square bracket

 - play.tailwindcss.com - A wonderful site that allows you to tally between the Tailwind CSS and the CSS you write.

-# Example :
+### Example :
 - < h1 class="text-center text-lg text-blue-400" > Hello world  </ h1>

-- -  is equivalent to :
+ is equivalent to :

 - .text-center {
   text-align: center;